Welcome to the Summer 2014 Quarter at Drexel!

 DegreeWorks: Graduation Requirements

 Students, faculty and professional advising staff access DegreeWorks through DrexelOne.
-There are graphic advising worksheets within DegreeWorks showing options for all requirements, helping students and advisors determine academic progress and providing information to help with registration decisions.
+There are graphic advising worksheets within DegreeWorks showing options for all requirements, helping students and their advisors determine academic progress and providing information to help with registration decisions.
 Students contemplating major changes can run what-if scenarios to see how completed courses apply to other majors.
-Plans of study can be developed by students and advisors showing exactly which courses will be taken each term at Drexel.
+Plans of study can be developed by students and their advisors showing exactly which courses will be taken each term at Drexel.